joomla-projects/user-experience/README.md

 The JUX Working Group is an open source, Joomla! community-driven project.
 Contributions are welcome from everyone.

 * The purpose of this repository is to organize JUX team contributors and projects.
 It serves as a central location for our contributors and developers to collaborate.
-* Discussions and feedback are welcomed provided they are related to an existing topic in this repository.
-We kindly ask any general UX or Joomla related suggestions, discussions, or comments please be directed to the [JUX Google Group](https://groups.google.com/forum/#!forum/joomla-user-experience)
+* Discussions and feedback are welcomed provided they are related to team projects.
+* General UX or Joomla related suggestions and discussions can be directed here: [JUX Google Group](https://groups.google.com/forum/#!forum/joomla-user-experience)
 * Contributors are welcome to particpate in our team strategy and project decisions by joining the JUX Working Group.
 [JUX Working Group Volunteer Portal](https://volunteers.joomla.org/teams/user-experience-working-group)